Connect ITONICS to Trendone

 2. Entity abstract field and Trendone description field

-Within the Update Configuration, it is possible to define a Webhook key that will be used when sending a request between your ITONICS instance and corresponding Trendone API application.
+Within the Update Configuration, it is possible to enable different crons for creation, update, and archive/delete of Trendone elements, and to define corresponding Webhook keys that can be used for testing and/or triggering a request between your ITONICS instance and corresponding Trendone API application.
+Note that per default, all three crons will be deactivated in newly configured entity types.

 Please note: The webhook generation and update should be done conjointly with ITONICS experts to ensure proper configuration and functioning.
 When a cron (recurring job) is configured, the respective request to Trendone needs to be created, which can not be done by platform administrators.
 Hereby, it is also possible to define a date threshold, to restrict the amount of data to be fetched from the Trendone API.
 Please contact your respective Customer Success Manager.

-Once the mapping is configured, and the cron process to create the Trendone elements in the ITONICS system is set up, all information received from the Trendone API are being pushed to the application and created as an element.
-Hereby, the system will validate the ID to determine whether a corresponding Trendone element has already been created within an ITONICS system.
+Once the mapping is configured, the create cron can be enabled (1) to push all information received from the Trendone API to the application to create an element.
+Hereby, the system will validate the ID to determine whether a corresponding Trendone element has already been created within the ITONICS system.
 Each time the setup cron is run, the application validates whether any new element data from Trendone does not yet have a corresponding, existing ITONICS element.
-However, the Trendone integration does not yet support an update use case for already existing elements.

 Be aware that if there are any mandatory ITONICS fields mapped to a corresponding Trendone field, for which no value is provided during the creation process of Trendone element in the ITONICS system, then the respective element is created in Draft status.

 Refer to the Trendone Log page to track if and when a cron job has run between the Trendone API and the ITONICS system.
 You can find the log page by navigating to Settings > Logs > Trendone.
-The Trendone Logs interface will show a list of all run cron jobs.
+The Trendone Logs interface will show a list of all run cron jobs, including creation, update, and archive/deletion cases.
+Further, any create, update, archive, or delete action is also logged in the element-specific and global timeline.

 Was this article helpful?